 Making a world of difference in the marine industry

-Power of integration: moving ships into a new era of efficiency and sustainability
+Moving ships into a new era of efficiency and sustainability

 Propelled by e-mobility

-One way for the maritime industry to reach its sustainability goals is by leveraging the benefits of onboard system integration which optimizes energy use on board, with clean electricity as the energy source.
+One way for the maritime industry to reach its sustainability goals is by leveraging the benefits of onboard system integration, which optimizes energy use on board, with clean electricity as the energy source.

 ABB also delivers technology that allows ships to connect to clean shore power and charge batteries while at berth.
-Once in port, docked vessels equipped with ABB's shore connection solutions can plug into an onshore power supply and shut down their engines, eliminating carbon emissions as well as noise and vibrations.
+Once in port, docked vessels equipped with ABB's shore connection solutions can plug into an onshore power supply and shut down their engines, eliminating carbon emissions as well as noise and vibration.

 How we make a world of difference